 Christmas at a Country Estate

-Blenheim Estate was illuminated for an after dark festive trail for the first time in 2016 as the gardens transformed into a winter wonderland.
-There’s more of that magic this festive season, with the Christmas trail open from November 23rd 2018 to early January 2019.
+Blenheim Estate was illuminated for an after dark festive trail for the first time in 2016, as the gardens transformed into a winter wonderland.
+Expect more of that magic this festive season, with the Christmas trail open from late November to early January.
 Visitors will be able to complete their winter stroll with spiced cider, mulled wine or hot chocolate while the aroma of roasting chestnuts fills the air.
-Blenheim Palace itself will be decorated for Christmas (look out for a Cinderella theme) and is open throughout the festive season from November, with the exception of Christmas Day.
+Blenheim Palace itself will be decorated for Christmas and is open throughout the festive season from November, with the exception of Christmas Day.
 Check blenheimpalace.com for more details, including ticket information.
 Tickets are on sale from early summer.

 There are more stately options on our Events & Diary Dates page.